Switching to all-postal voting in times of public health crises: Lessons from Poland

 The OSCE/ODIHR opinion on the draft legislation pointed to problems such as of violation of the principle of the stability of the electoral law in advance of the election, lack of broad public and political consultation around the adoption of these important changes, and creation of new election supervision structures that may not be up to the task due to lack of experience and preparation.

-Only four days before the election day, and after the Senate rejected the draft legislation, the ruling coalition announced that it now supported the postponement of the election to a later date.
-The election day (10 May) passed without the vote taking place and withouth any formal resolution adopted on its postponement.
-The situation reached a new level of uncertainty when on 11 May the Supreme Court issued a statement that it was not in the position to certify or reject the validity of the election since as it argued, the court had not been presented with the necessary resolution on the final results of the 10 May election by the National Election Commission.
+After the Senate rejected the draft legislation, the ruling coalition announced only four days before the election day that it would not attempt to veto the Senate’s decision and that it now supported the postponement to a later date.
+The situation reached a new level of uncertainty when on 11 May the Supreme Court issued a statement that it was not in the position to certify or reject the validity of the election since it had not been presented with the necessary resolution on the final results of the 10 May election by the National Election Commission.
 At the time of writing, it remains unclear what the applicable rule for postponing the election further will be, for how long it will be possible to delay and what methods it will use.